 How Effective is Daysy?

 To explain, let me begin to telling you about the Pearl Index.
-The Pearl Index is used to report how effective each form of birth control is.
+The Pearl Index is used to report how effective each form of birth control is, including non hormonal birth control pills and alternatives.
 The lower the number, the more effective the method is and the lower the risk of pregnancy.

 For example, IUDs have a Pearl Index of about 0.1 to 2.2 and birth control pills are at about 0.1 to 0.9.